 Religious Education is integral to our programme as a Catholic school.
-The study of religion should reflect our conviction that there is no necessary conflict between faith and reason, that our students should leave Xavier with a high degree of religious literacy, and that a strong element of a faith that seeks to do justice is embedded in the programme.
+The study of religion should reflect our conviction that there is no necessary conflict between faith and reason; that our students should leave Xavier with a high degree of religious literacy, and that a strong element of a faith that seeks to do justice is embedded in the programme.
 The Religious Education programme is complemented by other aspects of school life such as retreats, a faith in service programme, liturgies and pastoral care, in which spiritual formation is nourished.

-While it is compulsory for students to study Unit 2 Religion and Society in Year 11 and Religious Education in Year 12, if a student chooses to study Religion & Society Unit 3 &4, OR Texts and Traditions (either as an Accelerated subject in Year 11 or as a Year 12 sequence study) they are exempt from studying Internal Religious Education in Year 12.
+While it is compulsory for students to study Unit 2 Religion and Society or Unit 2 Texts and Traditions in Year 11, and (internal) Religious Education in Year 12, if a student chooses to study Religion & Society Unit 3 & 4, OR Texts and Traditions (either as an Accelerated subject in Year 11 or as a Year 12 sequence study), they are exempt from studying Internal Religious Education in Year 12.